On the sum of the largest and smallest eigenvalues of graphs with high odd girth: Proof

-corresponding to taking monomials of odd degree $j\leq k - 2$ in Lemma~\ref{odd poly}.
+corresponding to the monomial $p(x) = x^{k - 2}$ in Lemma~\ref{odd poly}.
 For any choice of an odd polynomial $p$ in Lemma~\ref{odd poly}, Equation~(\ref{trace}) is homogeneous.
 Hence, for any set of real numbers $\lambda_1\geq \dots\geq \lambda_n$ satisfying the statement of Lemma~\ref{odd poly}, and any $r > 0$, $r\lambda_1\geq \dots\geq r\lambda_n$ also satisfies the statement of Lemma~\ref{odd poly}.
 Therefore, Lemma~\ref{odd poly} is insufficient in itself to impose upper bounds on $\gamma_k$.
-To resolve this issue, Abiad, Taranchuk, and van Veluw~\cite{abiad2025} considered, in addition, the inhomogeneous inequality
+To resolve this issue, Abiad, Taranchuk, and Van Veluw~\cite{abiad2025} considered, in addition, the inhomogeneous inequality

 to obtain the upper bound $\gamma_k = O(k^{-1})$.

 Our proof of Proposition~\ref{broad spectrum} adapts the method of Janzer and Yip \cite{janzer2025}, applying Lemma~\ref{odd poly} with a suitable Chebyshev polynomial instead of a monomial.